 We provided general contracting services to the developer of a mixed-use project, including an apartment building, retail space, and a parking garage which is located in Virginia Beach, Virginia, as pursuant to contracts with an aggregate price of \$81.6 million.
 Certain of our executive officers and directors have direct and indirect ownership interests in the project, including Mr. Hoffler (22.9%); Mr. Kirk (31.8%) and Mr. Apperson (1.1%).
+No other NEOs have direct or indirect ownership interests in the project.
 These contracts were executed in October and December 2019 and as of December 31, 2022 were completed and resulted in aggregate gross profit of \$3.9 million to us, representing a gross profit margin of 5.1%.
-As part of these contracts and per the VHDA requirements of the lender for this project, we issued a springing letter of credit for \$9.5 million to secure certain performances of our subsidiary construction company under the contracts, of which \$1.9 million remains outstanding as of December 31, 2022 and is projected to expire in May 2023.
+As part of these contracts and per the VHDA requirements of the lender for this project, we issued a springing letter of credit for \$9.5 million to secure certain performances of our subsidiary construction company under the contracts, which expired on August 16, 2023 and was not required to be renewed.